 Q: Why are you so interested in a trivial topic like swimming holes?

 People used to know where the local swimming holes were, but today we travel all over and we do not.
-Young people, especially, have no idea but are discovering them as a result of my site.
+Young people, especially, have no idea but are discovering them as a result of this site.

 Q: Why publicize these special places.
 Won’t people just crowd them and trash them and cause problems?

-Some of our thoughts about this are:
+Some of my thoughts about this are:

 · Swim safely – more accidents mean more “no swimming” signs.